Table of Contents

 Various probiotic strains have shown potential in studies related to weight management.
 Examples include VSL#3, a probiotic blend comprising several strains like Bifidobacterium breve, Bifidobacterium infantis, Bifidobacterium longum, Lactobacillus acidophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus paracasei, Lactobacillus plantarum, and Streptococcus thermophilus.

-Additionally, strains like Bifidobacterium lactis B420 found in Metagenics Ultra Floral Control and Xymogen ProbioMax Lean DF, and Lactobacillus casei Shirota present in Yakult have also exhibited potential in mitigating weight gain.
+Strains such as Bifidobacterium lactis B420 are found in Metagenics Ultra Floral Control and Xymogen ProbioMax Lean DF.
+These strains can help reduce weight gain.
+Lactobacillus casei Shirota, found in Yakult, also shows promise in this area.

 Maintaining a harmonious relationship with our bacteria is crucial.
-Knowing how to nurture beneficial (commensal) bacteria while minimizing the presence of potentially harmful ones across various bodily communities, especially in the gut, is pivotal for overall health and well-being.
+It is important to help good bacteria.
+We should also reduce harmful bacteria.
+This is especially true in the gut.
+This is key for overall health and well-being.
 This symbiotic relationship emphasizes the importance of fostering a healthy balance within our body’s bacterial communities.

 Just Thrive Probiotic has created the first all-spore probiotic that features proprietary strains for optimal health.
-Where most probiotics barely make it to the intestines alive, Just Thrive Probiotic survives in stomach acid for transport into the intestines.
+Most probiotics do not survive the stomach.
+Just Thrive Probiotic can live in stomach acid and reach the intestines.

 Can Gut Bacteria Cause Inflammation?